-Figure 23 - Historical Monthly Commodity Prices:
+Figure 23 - Historical Monthly Commodity Prices: January 1990 to March 2023 USD per metric ton

 In response to a perceived increase in risks to food security and social stability, which it attributed to geopolitical tension with the U.S., the Covid-19 epidemic, and the Russian invasion of Ukraine, the CCP appears to once again be in a stockpiling mode. "[Increased spending on grain reserves] reflects Xi's (Xi Jinping, Chairman of the CCP) belief that the Chinese people's meals cannot be blocked by the Americans and others.
 So, to ensure food and energy security, or to ensure that China can be self-sustained, is largely Xi's thinking", said Alfred Wu, an associate professor at the National University of Singapore.